TollyH/AssEmbly/Documentation/Language.md

 ### Reading and Writing

 Reading and writing from files is almost identical to how it is done from the console.
 Registers, literals, labels, and pointers can all be written, and reading must be done to a register.
-Only the lower byte of registers and literals is considered, and only a single byte of memory is read for labels and pointers.
+When using byte writing instructions, only the lower byte of registers and literals is considered, and only a single byte of memory is read for labels and pointers.
 An open file can be both read from and written to while it is open, though changes written to the file will not be reflected in either the current AssEmbly program or other applications until the file is closed.
 If a file already has data in it when it is written to, the new data will be **appended to the end**.

 An example of writing to a file: